 Actuarial valuations of the Systems involve assumptions about probability of occurrence of events far into the future in order to estimate the reported amounts.
 Examples include assumptions about future employment, salary increases, and mortality.
 Amounts determined regarding the net pension liability are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
-The Board of Trustees adopts actuarial assumptions, each of which individually represents a reasonable long-term estimate of anticipated experience for the Systems, derived from experience studies conducted every fifth year and from Board policies concerning investments and COLAs.
+The Board of Trustees adopts actuarial assumptions, each of which individually represents a reasonable long-term estimate of anticipated experience for the

+Systems, derived from experience studies conducted every fifth year and from Board policies concerning investments and COLAs.
 The most recent comprehensive experience studies were completed in May 2021.
-All economic and demographic assumptions were reviewed and updated, where appropriate, based on the results of the study and effective with the June 30, 2021 valuation.
+All economic and demographic assumptions were reviewed and updated, where appropriate, based on the results of the study and effective with the June 30, 2023 valuation due to the passage of Senate Bill 75 (HCS/SS/SB 75), which added the 2.55% formula factor benefit for members that retire with 32 or more years of service.
 Significant actuarial assumption and methods are detailed below.
 For additional information please refer to the Systems' Annual Comprehensive Financial Report.
 The next experience studies are scheduled for 2026.